Best Things to do on Great Keppel Island

 The 2.6km return walk takes around an hour and is relatively easy, though be prepared for a few steep sections as you climb to the top.
 It’s worth it for the views from the lookout.

 From here, you can continue the walk around Leeke’s Beach Circuit if you want to explore more of the island.
 Alternatively, add on the Mount Wyndham Circuit.
-This is a more challenging 4 hour walk but it leads to the highest point of the island, from where you’ll have incredible 360 degree views!
+This is a more challenging four hour walk but it leads to the highest point of the island, from where you’ll have incredible 360 degree views!

 8 Old Homestead

-Although the island has had a difficult past, visiting the homestead is definitely one of the more interesting things to do on Keppel Island if you’re keen to learn about its history.
-When European settlers arrived, they used the island for agriculture and moved thousands of sheep here.
-Unfortunately, this came with the mistreatment of the Indigenous population.
+Visiting the homestead is definitely one of the more interesting things to do on Keppel Island if you’re keen to learn about its history.
+When European settlers arrived, they used the island for agriculture and moved thousands of sheep onto the island.
+Lizzie began running sheep on the island from 1918 until the early 1940s.
+Unfortunately, this came this conflicted with the Indigenous population on the island.

 You can access the Old Homestead via 4WD or by taking Leeke’s Beach Walk.